aboutcode-org/aboutcode/README.md

 - **[ScanCode Toolkit](https://github.com/nexB/scancode-toolkit)**: a set of code scanning tools to detect the origin and license of code and dependencies.
 ScanCode now uses a plug-in architecture to run a series of scan-related tools in one process flow.
-TThis is the most popular project used by hundreds of software teams.
+This is the most popular project used by hundreds of software teams.
 The lead maintainer is @pombredanne

 - **[Scancode.io](https://github.com/nexB/scancode.io)**: is a web-based API to run and review scans in